-Nichole Baker is the owner of StudiOm Yoga and is a Intermediate Junior III certified Iyengar Yoga instructor CIYT, and a Certified Yoga Therapist with the International Association of Yoga Therapist IAYT.
+Nichole Baker is the owner of StudiOm Yoga and is a Level III or Intermediate Junior III certified Iyengar Yoga instructor CIYT, and a Certified Yoga Therapist with the International Association of Yoga Therapist IAYT.
 Nichole holds the highest certification in the state of MS.

 Nichole began taking yoga classes 28 years ago to strengthen her back.
 She wore a back brace for her scoliosis but continued to feel weak and unbalanced and has found the Iyengar method with precision based alignment just what she needed.